cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 This container environment is not used for deploying the K8s clusters.
 When the environment is needed it will be mentioned (deploying packet generator and CNFs)

 ## Deploy K8s cluster
-This section will show how to deploy one or more K8s clusters on Packet.
+This section will show how to deploy one or more K8s clusters on Equinix Metal.
 The examples used here will deploy 1 master and 1 worker node, with the option to scale it out prior to deployment.

 There are a few options available when deploying a K8s cluster, as there are two different types of servers (Intel or Mellanox NIC) available, and when using Intel NIC it is possible to run the host vSwitch (VPP) either in the host or in a container.